ralna/defcon/README.md

 where u is the solution of a PDE and λ is a parameter on which the PDE depends.

-The algorithm that deco implements has two main advantages over the previous state of the art:
+The algorithm that defcon implements has two main advantages over the previous state of the art:

-* Deco can compute disconnected bifurcation diagrams as well as connected ones.
+* Defcon can compute disconnected bifurcation diagrams as well as connected ones.
-* Deco scales to massive discretisations of PDEs if a scalable preconditioner is available.
+* Defcon scales to massive discretisations of PDEs if a scalable preconditioner is available.

 For a full description of the algorithm, see